alexjohnj/SACFiles.jl/README.md

 so `SACFiles` defines a type-hierarchy to represent this.
 The two root types are `SACDataHeader` and `AbstractSACData`. `SACDataHeader` is a concrete type that contains the header of a file.
 Its fields are the header variables with the same names as in SAC.
-Enumerations are defined in `SACHeaderEnum` and have the same names as in SAC.
+Enumerations are defined in `HeaderEnum` and have the same names as in SAC.

 `AbstractSACData` is an abstract type that represents some SAC file.
 It has